christianacca/web-api-starter/docs/create-initial-github-environments.md

    1. (optional) Adjust the environments setup in [github-setup-environments.yml](../.github/workflows/github-setup-environments.yml)
    2. Go to the Actions tab in the github repo
-   3. Manually run the workflow 'Create Github environments'
+   3. Manually run the workflow 'Github Create Environments'

-3. (optional) Add approvals and branch protection policies
+3. Add approvals and branch protection policies

    Go to [Settings > Environments](https://github.com/christianacca/web-api-starter/settings/environments) in the github repo and select the environments you have just created.
 Add the branch protection rules as required to each environment.